SamGurr/Juvenile_geoduck_OA/RAnalysis/README.md

 ## Scripts

-Stats_all.R contains a condensed analysis commented throughout for chemistry tables, flow rates, metabolic rate (step by step Lolin R. process), and shell growth data.
-Analyzes and plots data  for figures and tables.
+Stats_all.R contains full manuscript analysis commented throughout for chemistry tables, flow rates, metabolic rate (step by step Lolin R. process), and shell growth data.
+This code analyzes and plots data for figures and tables.